-One of the most important contibutors to medical provision in the Khumbu valley in particular is the Himalayan Rescue Association (HRA).The HRA is a voluntary non-profit organization formed in 1973 with an objective to reduce casualties in the Nepal Himalayas.
-The HRA have an aid post at the village of Pheriche (4250m) which is served by a heli-pad and has a permanent building as its clinic.
-During the main climbing season in April/May there is also a HRA station run by volunteer doctors at Everest Basecamp.
-This is housed in tented accomodation and each year all the expeditions muck in to construct a heli-pad nearby.
+One of the most important contributors to a medical provision in the Khumbu valley, in particular, is the Himalayan Rescue Association (HRA).The HRA is a voluntary non-profit organization formed in 1973 with an objective to reduce casualties in the Nepal Himalayas.
+The HRA has an aid post at the village of Pheriche (4250m) which is served by a helipad and has a permanent building as its clinic.
+During the main climbing season in April/May, there is also an HRA station run by volunteer doctors at Everest Base Camp.
+This is housed in tented accomodation and each year all the expeditions muck in to construct a helipad nearby.

 The only two methods of travel mostly are on foot or by helicopter once in the mountains.
 Obviously certain medical conditions are either so debilitating or urgent that the first option is not practicable as an evacuation method.
 Helicopter evacuation is very expensive and is also dependent on favourable weather conditions.
 Many of the helicopters are working at the limit of their operating altitude in the higher parts of the valley.
 Adventure Alternative will be well placed to coordinate an efficient rescue but we must stress that there is no single definitive cost for a helicopter rescue, much depends on what else the pilot is doing in the area, how far the helicopter has to fly, where it started from and so on.
 The maximum is about $10,000 from Everest Base Camp itself, so your insurance should cover up to this figure specifically for rescue costs.

 The helicopter company will require a payment guarantee before they fly, this will be done by your insurance provider, opening a case number and arranging the relevant exchanges of information and certification.
-For this purpose it is essential that you have the right policy and provide us with all the policy details.
-Our staff have got mobile phones and generally there is somewhere near with a phone signal, or else one of the staff will go to the nearest place.
-The safety and stability of the injured person is the job of the group and the staff and anyone nearby who can assist, because sometimes it can take hours for a helicopter to arrive.
-Thankfully many of the trails have first aid posts along them, but every group should be prepared to help deal with an injured person and in this case it goes without saying that the needs of that person are more important than the trek itinerary.
+For this purpose, it is essential that you have the right policy and provide us with all the policy details.
+Our staff have got mobile phones and generally, there is somewhere near with a phone signal, or else one of the staff will go to the nearest place.
+The safety and stability of the injured person is the job of the group and the staff and anyone nearby who can assist because sometimes it can take hours for a helicopter to arrive.
+Thankfully many of the trails have first aid posts along the way, but every group should be prepared to help deal with an injured person and in this case, it goes without saying that the needs of that person are more important than the trek itinerary.